ryanmccartney/ffmpeg-docker/docs/index.md

 ## Future Work

--   SRT/RIST statistics - unavalible in FFMPEG, so dificult to report SRT information like, maxRTT, recovered packets, lost packets, jitter, etc.
+-   SRT/RIST statistics - unavalible in FFmpeg, so dificult to report SRT information like, maxRTT, recovered packets, lost packets, jitter, etc.
--   SRT Bonding - SRT v1.5 supports bonding through socket groups, again this is not implemented in FFMPEG
+-   SRT Bonding - SRT v1.5 supports bonding through socket groups, again this is not implemented in FFmpeg

 ## About